Key takeaways

 When you sign up for a virtual office, you receive a real street address that you can use for your website, business cards, and official registrations.
 Mail sent to that address is received on your behalf, and you can have it either scanned and emailed, forwarded to another location, or held for pickup.

 You also have the option to book a conference room when you need to meet clients face-to-face.
-This helps many startups and small businesses maintain a seamless, professional image, building trust with clients at the same time.
+This helps startups and small businesses present a polished, professional image and build trust with clients at the same time.

 Who Benefits the Most from Virtual Offices?